MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 Teams usage reports can't provide you with in-depth analytics of what goes on inside your app and specific user-level analytics.
 Such analytics include a user’s journey within your app or a user’s engagement with specific features and scenario completions.

 Your app on Teams is essentially a web-based service hosted elsewhere, for example, Azure cloud.
-It's embedded and surfaced inside Microsoft Teams shell where users can use your app.
+It is embedded and surfaced inside Microsoft Teams shell where users can use your app.
 It applies to your app irrespective of the [platform capabilities](../../overview-explore.md) used, such as tabs, bots, message extensions, meeting extensions, cards, task modules, etc. All of these capabilities are a means to surface web-based experiences inside Teams.

 Plan analytics for the Teams app the same way as you do for a SaaS product that runs on the web browser.